 Diagnosing and treating psoriasis requires a variety of doctors and specialists.
-Here’s the team of people who will help you through your treatment.
+Here’s a team of people who can help you through your treatment.

 Primary Care Physician

 The first type of doctor you should see if you suspect you have psoriasis is your primary care physician.
 Your doctor will perform a physical examination and take your medical history.
 They may also take a skin sample to help confirm a psoriasis diagnosis.

 If you are found to have psoriasis, your doctor will most likely recommend topical treatments to relieve symptoms.
 Topical treatments include:

 - Topical corticosteroids: Corticosteroids are the most commonly prescribed topical treatments for mild to moderate psoriasis.
 They often come in ointment form, reducing inflammation and relieving itching by suppressing the immune system.